 ◘ Fig. D-28 The cloud forests (a) in the montane altitudinal zone of the tropical mountains are rich in epiphytic flowering plants (b).
 In these forests, although the amount of precipitation is somewhat lower compared to cloud forests, the always high humidity constantly provides the epiphytes with sufficient water (photos: Rafiqpoor, Mt.
 Kinabalu).

-◘ Fig. D-29 Examples of some epiphyte types from the tropical cloud and cloud forests: a: Guzmannia spec.
+◘ Fig. D-29 Examples of some epiphyte types from the tropical cloud and fog forests: a: Guzmannia spec.
 (Bromeliaceae) (photos: Rafiqpoor); b: Epiphyllum phyllanthus (Cactaceae); c: Rhipsalis aff. crispata; Schlumbergera orsichiana (Cactaceae), d: Rhipsalis pilocarpa (Cactaceae) (photos: Barthlott).

-The roots are in the epiphytic Bromeliaceae only adhesive organs (◘ Fig. D-30) and absent from the Tillandsia usneoides, which is reminiscent of bearded lichens, as well as other Tillandsias etc., even entirely.
+The roots are in the epiphytic Bromeliaceae only adhesive organs (◘ Fig. D-30) and are completely absent in Tillandsia usneoides, which is reminiscent of bearded lichens, as well as other Tillandsias etc.,.
 Special hollow organs, partly inhabited by ants, are formed by Myrmecodia, Hydnophytum, and Dischidia species.
-Ferns that cannot tolerate desiccation can form their own soil by accumulating falling litter and detritus between the funnel-shaped leaves (Asplenium nidus) or with the help of special niche leaves (Platycerium) (◘ Fig. D-31).
+Ferns that cannot tolerate desiccation can form their own soil by accumulating falling litter and detritus between the funnel-shaped leaves (Asplenium nidus) or with the help of overlapping special niche leaves (Platycerium) (◘ Fig. D-31).
 A humus-rich, water-containing soil is thus formed into which the roots grow.
 But this can also be observed in many other species.

-◘ Fig. D-30 a: Usnea barbata (yellowish) together with a bromeliad species on a tree in the cloud forests of the lower Charazani Valley (Bolivia) (photo: Rafiqpoor); b: another tree is completely overgrown with Tillandsia usneoides (photo: Breckle).
+◘ Fig. D-30 a: Usnea barbata (yellowish) together with a bromeliad species on a tree in the cloud forests of the lower Charazani Valley (Bolivia) (photo: Rafiqpoor); b: Another tree is completely overgrown with Tillandsia usneoides (photo: Breckle).

 ◘ Fig. D-31 Dead organic material has accumulated in the funnel of Asplenium nidus on a tree trunk in the rainforest of Ecuador.
 This provides the epiphytic plant with the necessary nutrients and also retains rainwater (photo: Rafiqpoor).